relaxdiego/mign/README.md

 Criteria for judging a contribution
 -----------------------------------
 1. Covered by tests.
-Use rspec only.
-See `spec/features` for examples.
+Use cucumber or rspec only.
 2. All tests must pass.
 3. Must come with a poem/haiku.
 I'm just kidding, but there's `public/poetry.yml` if you really want to. ;-)

 Helpful references for development
 ----------------------------------
 1. [Capybara DSL](http://rubydoc.info/github/jnicklas/capybara/master) - Learn about the DSL used in the tests.
+2. [Cucumber](http://cukes.info) - Learn about the Cucumber framework.
+The Cucumber Book is highly recommended.
-2. [Rspec-Rails](http://rubydoc.info/gems/rspec-rails/frames) - Background information about the testing framework used for Mign.
+3. [Rspec-Rails](http://rubydoc.info/gems/rspec-rails/frames) - Background information about the testing framework used for Mign.
-3. [Factory Girl](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md) - Learn about the dynamic fixture library used in the tests.
+4. [Factory Girl](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md) - Learn about the dynamic fixture library used in the tests.
-4. [Guard](https://github.com/guard/guard) - Learn about what files are watched (for changes) and how tests gets executed automatically.
+5. [Guard](https://github.com/guard/guard) - Learn about what files are watched (for changes) and how tests gets executed automatically.
-5. [Devise](https://github.com/plataformatec/devise) - The authentication engine used with Mign.
+6. [Devise](https://github.com/plataformatec/devise) - The authentication engine used with Mign.
-6. [CanCan](https://github.com/ryanb/cancan) - The authorization gem used by Mign.
+7. [CanCan](https://github.com/ryanb/cancan) - The authorization gem used by Mign.

 License
 -------